An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Simpson Manufacturing Co Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how SSD stock compares to 2,000+ US-based stocks, and to peers in the Producer Manufacturing sector and Building Products industry.
+We show how SSD stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Prefabricated Wood Building Manufacturing industry.